mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+November 23, 2021
+- Disable ubuntu popup errors on test VM.
+- Fix handling of different DISPLAY variable formats.

 October 22, 2021
-- Revise the tcpip lab guide to not a successful syn-flood attack is not possible.
+- Revise the tcpip lab guide to note a successful syn-flood attack is not possible.
 Fix its automated assessment and add SimLab scripts.
 - Change artifact file extension from zip to lab, and add a preamble to confuse GUI file managers.
 Students were opening the zip and submitting its guts.
 - Make the -r option to gradelab the default, add a -c option for cumulative use of grader.
 - Modify refresh\_mirror to refer to the local release date to avoid frequent queries of DockerHub.
 Each such query counts as an image pull,